F1bythenumbers

 by admin | Mar 30, 2019 | 2019 Bahrain GP, Ferrari, Mercedes, Red Bull

-Key points about this graph: The graph shows all lap times done by a driver during a single stint.
+2019 Bahrain GP: FP2 race simulation pace Key points about this graph: The graph shows all lap times done by a driver during a single stint.
 No laps were removed from the graph.
 I will explain why in the detailed explanation paragraph.
-The horizontal line represents the median.
-Why not the mean?
-Detailed...
+The horizontal line represents...

 2019 Australian GP: Worst of the Best vs Best of the Worst